 TDK-Lambda Americas designs and manufactures a wide range of AC-DC and DC-DC power supplies and EMI Filters for Medical, Telecom, Industrial, Datacom, and Test & Measurement applications worldwide.
 The company has been a major provider of power solutions since 1948.
 TDK-Lambda is a subsidiary of the TDK Corporation, a leading global electronics company.

-For 4 decades, Acopian Technical Company has specialized in long lasting power supplies (0 volts – 30000 V).
+For 4 decades, Acopian Power Supplies has specialized in long lasting power supplies (0 volts – 30000 V).
 We offer AC power supplies, DC power supplies, AC to DC converters, uninterruptible power supply (UPS), AC to DC power supplies & high voltage power supplies.
 With quality customer service & technical support, we have thousands of power supplies for thousands of applications.

 APS are specialists in power conversion and the manufacture of high performance power systems.
 Products include power converters and inverters; motor drives and brakes; battery chargers; AC and DC power supplies; driver circuits and more.
 Custom and standard power systems are available.